Projection-Mapped Interactive String

 Ever since I learned about projection mapping, I have been wanting to try it for myself.
 I’m particularly inspired by this creator named Roelof Knol, who’s projections are always interactive.
 In this project, I wanted to project a guitar string on my wall and touch its image to play nice chords.

-Current Progress
+Current Status

 The String

 I used Processing to create a virtual string.
 If a contour gets close to the string it plays a chord and vibrates.
-Cute little particles emenate from the string each time it’s plucked too.
+Cute little particles emanate from the string each time it’s plucked too.

-Chords are randomly picked from a bank I created, however, susequent chords are picked using strategies inspired by common practices in music theory.
+Chords are randomly picked from a bank I created, however, subsequent chords are picked using strategies inspired by common practices in music theory.
 After the string is plucked, one of seven strategies is picked.
-The chord pool is then re-analyzed for chords that fit the criteria defined by the selected strategy.
+The chord pool is then reanalyzed for chords that fit the criteria defined by the selected strategy.
 Occasionally when plucked, the string ignores the strategy and picks a random chord (so we don’t get stuck in loops).

-Check out “pluck5.pde” from the GitHub repository.
+See “pluck5.pde” from the GitHub repository.

 Detecting When It’s Plucked